dkirste/iagent-arena/README.md

 - **Daniel** holds a PhD in Cryptoeconomics focused on token exchange and issuance with AMMs.
 He developed novel bonding curve designs and leverages his expertise to shape the platform's economic models.
 - **Alexander** is a PhD candidate in Computer Science focused on quantitative and sentiment-based trading of digital assets.
 - **Ahmed** is a PhD candidate specializing in Artificial Intelligence, contributing his knowledge to fine-tune DeepSeek R1 for the Agent's evolutionary trading strategies.

----

-## Conclusion

-iAgentArena represents a groundbreaking fusion of evolutionary AI, decentralized finance, and social media dynamics.
-By enabling users to directly influence and challenge evolving AI trading agents, the platform not only revolutionizes the trading experience but also fosters a vibrant community built on competitive excellence and organic growth.